 TV aerials and dishes – aerials, poles and dishes are a magnet for birds that often mess onto the tiles below, this along with the extra shade and raindrops falling from the aerial results in extra moss growth.
 Look up at any north facing mossy roof and you’ll see the most prolific growth is directly under a chimney or TV aerial.
 As many homes have now switched to digital tv via the internet or cable, you’ve found another excuse to remove and ditch the unsightly aerial

-Can I Treat the Roof Tiles Without Removing the Moss?
+Can I Treat the Roof Tiles Without Roof Cleaning?

 It’s understandable that homeowners want to keep costs down and one question we hear time and time again: